dhurlburtusa/shortcuts/make/make-notes.md

 It can be used beyond programs too, when you need a series of instructions to run depending on what files have changed.

+- The default target is the first target.
+- `clean` is often used as a target that removes the output of other targets, but it is not a special word in `make`.
+- When there are multiple targets for a rule, the commands will be run for each target.
+- `$@` is an automatic variable that contains the target name.

 ### Syntax

 A Makefile consists of a set of rules.
 A rule generally looks like this: